Erishion-Games-LLC/Meme-Effects-Runelite-Plugin/README.md

-# Meme Sounds
+# Meme Effects
-A plugin that enables users to modify certain sound effects to play a variety of meme sound clips.
+A plugin that plays sounds and changes text in a variety of situations

-* currently only changes the mortar and pestle sound effect to a bonking sound
+* Changes the mortar and pestle sound effect to a bonking sound